guidomantilla/Valid-SecureMicroservices/README.md

 ```
 sh build-environment.sh
 ```
-The files executes the following:
+The file executes the following:
-1. **Delete local docker environment**: This file will create a docker environment for running and testing this project, and it is expected that you will run this files manny times.
-So, the first thing this project does, is delete that docker environment.
+1. **Delete local docker environment**: This file will create a docker environment for running and testing this project, and it is expected that you will run this file many times.
+So, the first thing this file does, is deleting that docker environment.
 ```
 docker container rm --force valid-mysql
 docker container rm --force valid-oauth2